osobrevilla/sidemenu/README.md

 SideMenu.js
 ===========
-JavaScript library to create side menus with full object oriented way.
+JavaScript library to create side menus with full object oriented way and touch support.

 [see the demo](http://osobrevilla.github.io/SideMenu.js/)